epvuc/usb-tty/README.md

 2/13/16
 added softuart from usbtty2 project.
-Sending works fine.
+Sending and receiving work fine.
-Receives the first char from the tty correctly, then freezes.
-The ISR softuart receive works perfectly - if you don't call softuart_getchar() the buffer fills with correctly received characters and doesn't ever freeze.

-This was because i was a fool and forgot to #include "softuart.h" so the function prototypes were wrong.

 added test stuff to switch to and from commandline mode using "%"

 still need to do:

-1. actual config mode:
+1. actual config mode:  (done)

 translating vs transparent mode, so you can use it with HeavyMetal in place of cp2102 enable/disable auto-cr, cr->crlf